 Shop: The Everyday Kit

 Switch Out Your Shampoo

 Replace your old shampoo with a vegan clean beauty option such as our GRO Revitalizing Shampoo, which is safe to use every day if needed.
 This shampoo is sulfate free (so it won't strip your scalp of precious moisture) and is formulated with vegan Karmatin™ protein rather than animal-based keratin proteins.
 It also has wild harvested marula, baobab and ximenia oils which help to nourish and moisturize the scalp without leaving behind pore-blocking residue.

 Some environmental factors can also kick your sebum into overdrive – like hitting the gym more often and sweating a lot, or dry air that's pulling moisture from your hair and scalp.
 For these times, you need a second cleansing option on hand: GRO Dry Shampoo, which can be used to cleanse the hair without adding water to the scalp.
-This lightweight talc-free formula absorbs the excess oil in your hair without over drying it.
+This lightweight formula is formulated without benzene or talc and absorbs the excess oil in your hair without over drying it.

 Use the Right Moisturizing Conditioner

 Use a light-moisture conditioner that partners well with your shampoo, such as GRO Revitalizing Conditioner.
 This lightweight conditioner nourishes the hair strands with the same moisturizers you love from GRO Revitalizing shampoo: wild harvested marula oil, organic murumuru butter and ximenia oil to balance moisture throughout the strands without leaving an oily or greasy residue.

 For a complete hair and scalp routine in one, try the GRO Foundation Kit, which features GRO Revitalizing Shampoo & Conditioner plus GRO Scalp Detoxifying Serum!